 Has all the O1 features, and prevents water penetration.

-Has all the O2 features and also has a midsole penetration resistance.
+Has all the O2 features and also has a midsole penetration resistance and a raised sole.

 Has all the O1 features, but applied to footwear made with rubber uppers or polymer uppers.

-Has all the O4 features and a midsole penetration resistance.
+Has all the O4 features and a midsole penetration resistance and has a raised sole.

 SLIP-RESISTANT SOLE CODES

-The slip resistance is a very important feature for your daily work.
+Slip resistance is a very important feature of your daily work.
 A small fall can cause serious injuries.
-To prevent it, safety footwear is tested and then classified into three slip-resistance categories.
+To prevent it, safety footwear is tested and then classified into two slip-resistance categories.

 A - Antistatic footwear